-- First line is title line, you can put any words in. - Second line is SSA value in floating point format. - In the following lines, a scattering angle value and a phase function value are placed in each line.
-Currently we fix the number of scattering as 83, as defined in AERONET inversion product.
-Later will be updated to add flexibility.
+- First line is title line, you can put any words in. - Second line is SSA value in floating point format. - Thir line is the number of scattering angles (less than 1801) prepared in this file (new in v2.1.20).

+• In the following lines, a scattering angle value and a phase function value are placed in each line.